 Using this shampoo regularly will help to reduce product build up and keep the scalp thoroughly cleansed.

-This hydrating shampoo by Giovanni contains no sulphates or parabens and it is color safe.
+This hydrating shampoo by Giovanni contains no sulphates or parabens and is color-safe.

-This formula is targeted at those with damaged hair because it’s enriched with vitamins and nutrients to strengthen and nourish the hair strands; leaving it revitalised.
+This formula is targeted at those with damaged hair because it’s enriched with vitamins and nutrients to strengthen and nourish the hair strands; leaving it revitalized.

 This shampoo is gentle enough to be used regularly as it’s designed to balance the hair’s pH.

 Johnsons’ Baby Shampoo is suitable for both children and adults who have sensitive skin.